bshashikadze/pepquantify/README.md

 This is a basic example:
 1. set the working directory to the folder which contains proteomics dataset

-pepquantify read functions expect that your working directory contains proteinGroups.txt and peptides.txt (MaxQuant outputs) in case of DDA data (lfq or TMT), and main output of DIA-NN in case of the DIA analysis (to come soon).
-See also ?read_mqdda
+*pepquantify read functions expect that your working directory contains proteinGroups.txt and peptides.txt (MaxQuant outputs) in case of DDA data (lfq or TMT), and main output of DIA-NN in case of the DIA analysis (to come soon).
+See also ?read_mqdda and read_diann

 ### load the libraries
+*Vast majority of pepquantify functions are written using tidyverse package collection, they will be imported automatically
 ``` r
 library(pepquantify)
 library(msEmpiRe)